poanetwork/deployment-azure/Ceremony/ceremony.md

 ## 1. Create azure account
 If you already have Microsoft Azure account, you should [login to it](https://login.microsoftonline.com/) and then skip this section.
 To signup to Microsoft Azure follow [this link](https://account.azure.com/signup) and click "Create a new Microsoft account".
 Follow the steps of the registration process.
+You will need to provide and verify your email address and your credit card information.
-After it's complete, do not sign out.
+After registration is complete, do not sign out.

 ## 2. Generate SSH keys
 SSH keys is a pair of cryptographic keys that will be used to access your virtual machine.
 Each pair consists of a _public key_ and a _private key_.
 Both of them will be stored on your current laptop/PC in separate files.
 Public key will then be copied to the virtual machine and used to verify your identity when you try to access it.
 As a consequence, the first connection can be made only from your current laptop/PC.
 While public key may be shared with anybody, you should never share your private key.
 Later, if need be, you'll be able to create additional key pairs on your other devices and access the virtual machine from them as well.